github/github-ldap/README.md

 * port: is the port where the ldap server lives.
 * admin_user: is the the ldap administrator user.
 Required to perform search operation.
 * admin_password: is the password for the administrator user.
 Simple authentication is required on the server.
-* encryptation: is the encryptation protocol, disabled by default.
+* encryption: is the encryption protocol, disabled by default.
 The valid options are `ssl` and `tls`.
 * uid: is the field name in the ldap server used to authenticate your users, in ActiveDirectory this is `sAMAccountName`.

 Initialize a new adapter using those required options: